Bert Konterman: Playing career

-Born in Rouveen, Konterman's career began with the local amateur club SC Rouveen, then went on to play for clubs in the Dutch Eredivisie including FC Zwolle, Cambuur, Willem II.
+Born in Rouveen, Konterman's career began with the local amateur club SC Rouveen, then went on to play for clubs in the Dutch Eredivisie including FC Zwolle, Cambuur and Willem II.

 In summer 1998, he moved to Feyenoord on a four-year contract.

 Konterman was snapped up by Dick Advocaat in 2000 to play for Rangers for a fee of £4.5 million.
 He was part of a growing Dutch influence at Ibrox under Advocaat, but did not make a similarly impressive impact to the likes of Ronald de Boer and Arthur Numan.
 He endured a difficult start at Ibrox in defence; however, following the arrival of Alex McLeish, Konterman was often used in an advanced role in the heart of the midfield.
 In this position, he had a more successful spell at the club including netting a winning strike after extra time from 30 yards against arch rivals Celtic in a League Cup semi-final.
 Konterman went on to play in the final against Ayr United, however a persistent toe injury meant the League Cup Final was his final appearance of the season.
 This meant he missed out on Rangers' victory in the 2002 Scottish Cup Final.
 The following season, 2002–03, brought even more success as Konterman helped Rangers win a domestic treble of league, Scottish Cup and Scottish League Cup.
 Konterman contributed 16 league appearances to their title winning campaign and also played as they won the 2003 Scottish League Cup Final.
 However he didn't feature in the 2003 Scottish Cup Final.

-After a three-year spell with Rangers and winning six caps for the Netherlands national team, Konterman returned home in the summer of 2003 signing for SBV Vitesse.
+After a three-year spell with Rangers, and winning six caps for the Netherlands national team, Konterman returned home in the summer of 2003, signing for Vitesse.